Simulation of McKean Vlasov SDEs with super linear growth: Numerical Testing and Examples

 \section{Numerical Testing and Examples}

 We illustrate our results with numerical examples.
 We highlight the issues of using the standard Euler scheme in this setting and also compare the computational time and complexity of the explicit and implicit scheme.
-We juxtapose our findings to those in \cite{BaladronFasoliFaugerasEtAl2012}.
+We juxtapose our findings to those in \cite{BaladronFasoliFaugerasEtAl2012} {(see correction note \cite{BossyEtAl2015})}.